SaitoTsutomu/knapsack/README.md

 `knapsack` is a package for solving knapsack problem.

 * Maximize sum of selected weight.
-* Sum of selected size is les than capacity.
+* Sum of selected size is less than capacity.
 * Algorithm: Dynamic Optimization

 ## Usage